Advertising - Creative Stream - Conversion Course - Aungier Street

-Why Study Advertising at TU Dublin?
+Why Study Advertising and Creativity?

-• Be Close to Industry- In addition to work placement, students participate in corporate visits, hear from industry speakers and are involved in real life company projects- leaving our graduates work ready
+Be Close to Industry - In addition to work placement, students participate in corporate visits, hear from industry speakers and are involved in real life company projects- leaving our graduates work ready.

-• Increase your Learning and Performance Capabilities- it is proven that smaller class sizes result in more individual attention, increased participation and better communication between student and lecturer.
+Increase your Learning and Performance Capabilities - it is proven that smaller class sizes result in more individual attention, increased participation and better communication between student and lecturer.

 Subjects taught